iffy-pi/python-battery-monitor/README.md

 $\alpha$ ($0 < \alpha < 1$) is the adaptivity weight of the prediction.
 As $\alpha$ increases, the prediction becomes more responsive to recent behaviour as opposed to long term trends. $\alpha=0.89$ is used by the script since it allows predictions to adapt to changes in the computer workload.

 To set a different adaptivity weight, change the default value of `predAdaptivity` in the constructor (`__init__` function) of `ScriptSleepController` in battery_monitor.py.

+## Controlling The Smart Plug
+Smart plug control is managed by the SmartPlugController class in SmartPlugController.py.
+The class utilizes the [python Kasa module](https://pypi.org/project/python-kasa/0.5.1/), along with the [TP Link Command Line Utility](https://apps.microsoft.com/store/detail/tplink-kasa-control-command-line/9ND8C9SJB8H6?hl=en-ca&gl=ca&rtc=1) to turn the smart plug on/off.

+When a request is made to the class to control the smart plug, it first checks if the laptop is on the user's home network (`home_wifi` in `CONFIG`).
+If the laptop is not on the home network, then the smart plug is unreachable and cannot be controlled, therefore the request is ended.

+Otherwise, the class attempts to control the smart plug using the APIs of the python Kasa module.
+This is usually successful but occassionally there can be a module [system set relay state error](https://forum.universal-devices.com/topic/34492-error-when-changing-device-state/) which prevents the plug from receiving the command.

+The TP Link Command Line Utility is used as a backup in the cases where the module fails.
+The class uses the utility to log onto the user's TP Link account and send the request to the plug through the cloud.

+TP Link Command Line Utility is a paid application ($1.29).
+It is not required by the script to run but does make it more stable as it reduces the need for user intervention when the python module fails.

+If users do not want the utility to be used simply set `tp_link_cmd_installed` to False in `CONFIG` (see [Your Private Configuration File](#your-private-configuration-file)).
+This would also eliminate the need for your TP Link Account Credentials.

+**Note: Python Kasa [v0.5.1](https://github.com/python-kasa/python-kasa/releases/tag/0.5.1) may have resolved the relay state error eliminating the need for the Utility.**

 # Included Files
 ## Main Script